 Talk Our Workers’ Comp Team Today

-The lawyers at The Law Offices of George P. Escobedo & Associates, PLLC are here to help you secure the compensation you deserve for your work related injury.
+The lawyers at The Law Office of George P. Escobedo & Associates, PLLC are here to help you secure the compensation you deserve for your work related injury.
 We can review your case and come up with a strong legal strategy that will protect your rights and interests.
 Let us put our skills and resources to work for you.

 Contact our San Antonio workers' comp lawyer to set up a case consultation.
 We are here to assist you 24 hours a day, 7 days a week.